 Not to mention, after rendering, the skin takes on a wonderfully crisp texture.

-After rendering the fat from our Pekin duck, we bathed the crispy skin in an Asian-style glaze of Chinese Five Spice, ginger and molasses.
+After rendering the fat from our Pekin duck, we bathed the crispy skin in a Peking Duck glaze and placed it back i

 One 5 lb duck will serve roughly 4-5 people.

 Fat yield will vary depending upon the fattiness of the duck.

 - 5 lb whole duck, thawed and gizzards removed